Call for Papers

 We are accepting papers in the following broad areas of safe vehicle autonomy, including (but not limited to):

-- Safe reinforcement learning, safe exploration, constrained reinforcement learning
+- Safe reinforcement learning, safe exploration, constrained reinforcement learning, safe learning + control theory

 - Safety verification, certifying learning-based control under dynamical uncertainty, dependability analysis